bezokurepo/models/README.md

 # general info on models
 All released public models from bezoku labs are posted in this repo.

+Minimum requirements for models: torch>=2.0.0 openvino>=2023.0.0
+numpy>=1.24.0

-Initial models are POS Taggers and NER.
-New models will cover advanced POS taggers, next token predictors, grammar checkers, spelling checkers, sentiment analysis, knowledge retrieval and document and web search.
+Use cases in 2026 will include: name entity recognition, sentiment analysis, domain heads for question and answer, document and web search.

 The up to date list for languages can be found here - https://github.com/bezokurepo/language-list

 # Learn more about models
 You can visit our website here for more information on modeling and how to onboard -> https://www.bezoku.tech/service-01
 # deprecation
 Regular maintenace and updating will be in operation.
 Deprecation rules are work in progress, keep in touch if you are forking any models
 # feedback
-If you need help training our low resource and indigenous language foundation models for specific tasks (for example, Sentiment Analysis, Grammar Checker, Spell Checker, Search, Question & Answer, etc), deploying with an openVINO runner on cloud/desktop/android device/USB email ian.gilmour@bezoku.ai or visit https://www.bezoku.tech/service-01
+If you need help training our low resource and indigenous language foundation models for specific tasks (for example, Sentiment Analysis, Grammar Checker, Spell Checker, Search, Question & Answer, etc), or deployment with openVINO (cloud or on device) email ian.gilmour@bezoku.ai or visit https://www.bezoku.tech/service-01
 # training data
 You can find the original conllu files here - https://github.com/UniversalDependencies, many of which have already been forked to bezokurepo.
 See the general license.txt and license.txt for each model, which may vary depending on separate licensing / attribution for each corpus.
 You can also examine our roadmap language model corpus, including third party open sourced materials -> https://github.com/bezokurepo/data